HandsOnDataViz/book/docs/HandsOnDataViz.md

 Select two columns with the data you want to visualize, and go to Insert &gt; Chart.
 In the Chart editor window, in the Setup tab, select Chart type &gt; Column chart.
 See the result in Figure
-<a href="#fig:histogram">72</a>
+<a href="#fig:histogram">73</a>

 <iframe src="https://docs.google.com/spreadsheets/d/e/2PACX-1vRyg09UZgGWVHPk3oOKAZ-zlqtDF_RpvOLdAsM-k-ZW5NavcxAyHbErgr-7dt7U_AFSVZONSTZ9sVII/pubchart?oid=509234663&amp;amp;format=interactive" width="100%" height="400px">
 </iframe>
 <p class="caption">
-Figure 72: Histogram chart with [fictitious source data](https://docs.google.com/spreadsheets/d/1V-r1bOWpvyCRhmJa0gRZ1TEchXvrr7UTZ97rKOU1WRo/edit#gid=0).
+Figure 73: Histogram chart with [fictitious source data](https://docs.google.com/spreadsheets/d/1V-r1bOWpvyCRhmJa0gRZ1TEchXvrr7UTZ97rKOU1WRo/edit#gid=0).
 Explore the [full-screen interactive version](https://docs.google.com/spreadsheets/d/e/2PACX-1vRyg09UZgGWVHPk3oOKAZ-zlqtDF_RpvOLdAsM-k-ZW5NavcxAyHbErgr-7dt7U_AFSVZONSTZ9sVII/pubchart?oid=509234663&format=interactive).
 </p>

-To create your own histogram chart using our fictional email dataset, right-click to open this link in a new tab: [Histogram Chart template](https://docs.google.com/spreadsheets/d/1V-r1bOWpvyCRhmJa0gRZ1TEchXvrr7UTZ97rKOU1WRo/edit?usp=sharing).
+If you wish to use our fictional email dataset to create your own histogram, you can make a copy of the [Histogram Chart template](https://docs.google.com/spreadsheets/d/1V-r1bOWpvyCRhmJa0gRZ1TEchXvrr7UTZ97rKOU1WRo/edit?usp=sharing).

 Bins in a histogram should span (in other words, “cover”) the entire